-If the patient had a microfracture, the patient will be foot flat weight bearing for the first 2 weeks.
-This will be noted in the operative report.
+If the patient had a microfracture, the patient will be non-WBing for the first 2 weeks.

 Weightbearing: The patient is 50% weight bearing for the first 2 weeks post-operatively.
 Restrictions in op note and in PT referral.
 The patient may begin WBAT as directed at 2 weeks post-op, initially with bilateral crutches or walker, and the patient may progress to a unilateral crutch if pain levels are low and there is minimal gait deviation.
 If clinically appropriate, the patient may progress to ambulation without an assistive device.